google/eng-practices/README.md

-# Google Engineering Practices Documentation
+# PicCollage Engineering Practices Documentation

-Google has many generalized engineering practices that cover all languages and all projects.
+PicCollage has many generalized engineering practices that cover all languages and all projects.
 These documents represent our collective experience of various best practices that we have developed over time.
 It is possible that open source projects or other organizations would benefit from this knowledge, so we work to